A person wishing to acquire a Pennsylvania real estate license must:

 - Activate the license by submitting to the Real Estate Commission, a Salesperson Standard Initial License Application and a Criminal Background Check.
 At this time, a sponsoring broker is required for issuance of the salesperson's license.

-The 2 basic courses are Real Estate Fundamentals and Real Estate Practice.
+The 2 basic courses are Real Estate Fundamentals (30 hours) and Real Estate Practice (45 hours).
 Fundamentals provides the student with a basic foundation for additional study and supports the practice of real estate in Pennsylvania.
 The course is designed to acquaint the student with the language, principles and laws that govern the business of real estate.
 Practice provides the student with an introduction to all facets of the real estate business, including a survey of fields of specialization.
 The course is designed to acquaint the student with the basic techniques, procedures, regulations, and ethics involved in a real estate transaction, along with a working knowledge of the forms and documents used, including the related mathematics.
-Each course is worth 2 credits.
 An official school transcript is provided after the completion of both courses.

 It does not matter which of the two courses is taken first.
 The student may take FUNDAMENTALS first or, instead, take PRACTICE first.
 A strongly motivated student is the best guarantor of a person's being well prepared to take and pass the State Licensing Exam.
 Those seeking to take both courses at the same time should recognize that ample study time must be provided in the student's schedule.

 Update 7/11/18: Please note, effective 8/29/18, the PA Real Estate Commission has increased the required pre-licensing course requirement to 75 hours.
 Students who begin their course work before 8/29/18 are exempt from the 75-hour requirement.
 The classroom schedule will change beginning with the September classes to accommodate the additional Practice hours.

 Schlicher-Kratz offers you several options to obtain the required sixty hours: